-Date: Main Reading Collateral Reading May 24 Albert Wolters, Creation Regained : Alexander Schmemann

-Biblical Basics for a Reformational For the Life of the World Chp.
-1

-May 31 Plato, Republic, books, 2, 3, 7 Handout: The Greek concept of paideia

-"Therefore, in reading profane authors, the admirable light of truth displayed in them should remind us, that the human mind, however much fallen and perverted from its original integrity, is still adorned and invested with admirable gifts from its Creator."

--John Calvin, The Institutes of the Christian Religion
+Date: Main Reading Collateral Reading May 23 Albert Wolters, Creation Regained: Biblical Basics for a Reformational Worldview Alexander Schmemann For the Life of the World Chp., 1; J. Gresham Machen, "Christianity and Culture" May 30 Plato, Republic , books, 2, 3, 7 Opening luncheon!
+Handout: The Greek concept of paideia "Therefore, in reading profane authors, the admirable light of truth displayed in them should remind us, that the human mind, however much fallen and perverted from its original integrity, is still adorned and invested with admirable gifts from its Creator." -John Calvin, The Institutes of the Christian Religion June 6 Augustine, De Doctrina Christiana On Christian Teaching, Books 1 & 2 Handout: Intro to DDC June 13 Augustine, De Doctrina Christiana On Christian Teaching, books 3-4 Dorothy Sayers, "Lost Tools of Learning" June 20 Martin Luther, "To All The City Councilmen of Germany That They Establish and Maintain Christian Schools" Leland Ryken, "The Puritan Vision of Education"; John Milton "Of Education" June 27 John Henry Newman, The Idea of a University , intro material and pp. 1-164

-June 7 Augustine, De Doctrina Christiana On Christian Teaching, Books 1 & 2 Handout: Intro to DDC June 21 Augustine, De Doctrina Christiana On Christian Teaching, books 3-4Tools Dorothy Sayers, "Lost s of Learning" June 28 Martin Luther, "To All The City Councilmen of Germany That They Establish and Maintain Christian Schools" Leland Ryken, "The Puritan Vision of Education"; John Milton "Of Education" July 5 J John Henry Newman, The Idea of a University , intro material and pp. 1-164 July 12 C. S. Lewis, The Abolition of Man A. J. L. Menuge, "Just Sentiments" (essay on AM ) July 19 Mark Schwehn, Exiles from Eden: Religion and the Academic Vocation in America Max Weber, "Scholarship as Calling" July 26 Parker Palmer, To Know as We are Known: A Spirituality of Education Mars Hill Audio: "The Life and Thought of Michael Polanyi" August 2 George Marsden, The Outrageous Idea of Christian Scholarship or James W. Sire, Habits of the Mind: Intellectual Life as a Christian Calling Concluding Luncheon!
+July 11 C. S. Lewis, The Abolition of Man "Learning in Wartime" and "On the Reading of Old Books" A. J. L. Menuge, "Just Sentiments" (essay on AM) July 18 Mark Schwehn, Exiles from Eden: Religion and the Academic Vocation in America Max Weber, "Scholarship as Calling" July 25 Parker Palmer, To Know as We are Known: A Spirituality of Education Mars Hill Audio: "The Life and Thought of Michael Polanyi" August 1 Steven Garber, The Fabric of Faithfulness ; Neal Plantinga, Engaging God's World Concluding Luncheon!